leec94/SY0-701-notes/README.md

 - XML injection: used to input XML code into an application to manipulate how the application works
 - LDAP injection: an attack that can send malicious data to a web form that in turn makes calls or queries to a directory database, such as an X.500-compliant database like Active Directory, or to any other LDAP database.
 - Directory traversal attack: enables a malicious user to inject commands inside the HTTP message in order to travel through the directory structure of the web server
+- Pharming attack: the victim was redirected to an illegitimate site that mimicked the corporate site and stole the victim's credentials.
+Pharming involves manipulating DNS entries or exploiting vulnerabilities to redirect users to fraudulent websites without their knowledge
+- Phishing: sending deceptive communications, usually emails, to trick individuals into disclosing personal information, but it typically involves direct solicitation
+- Whaling: type of phishing attack that targets high-profile individuals, such as executives, and also typically involves direct solicitation
+- Watering hole attack: involves compromising a legitimate website that the target is known to visit, and then using it to deliver malware or capture information

 Backup types
 - Image backup: duplicates an OS installation, either from a physical hard disk or a VM's virtual hard disk.
 It offers a quick means to redeploy the system without reinstalling software and settings